 How Could I Be Exposed to Paraquat?

 Generally, paraquat stays in the soil for six years, according to a source noted by the National Center for Biotechnology Information (NCBI).
-During this time, bacteria in the soil breaks down the chemical into water, carbon dioxide and ammonia.
+During this time, bacteria in the soil break down the chemical into water, carbon dioxide and ammonia.
 However, the chemical may still contaminate anyone exposed to the soil.
 After the six-year degradation period, the soil likely won’t be toxic anymore.

-How do I Know If I Was Exposed to Paraquat?
+How Do I Know If I Was Exposed to Paraquat?

 It can be difficult to tell whether you were exposed to paraquat.
 Your doctor might be able to recognize that you were exposed to the chemical and attribute paraquat exposure to a medical condition, such as Parkinson’s disease.
 Additionally, your employer or previous employer may be able to tell you whether you have been exposed to paraquat, worked with a paraquat product, or if you worked or lived where a paraquat product was used.